csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2023/07/cards-round-robin.png" alt="" width="930" height="2171" loading="lazy">
-<figcaption>Everything isn’t faster—everything is slower.</figcaption>
+<figcaption>Everything isn’t faster — everything is slower.</figcaption>
 </figure>

 Can you see where this is going?